 Under the nitrator is a 3-in. drowning valve which can be operated from the control panel.
-When this is used the contents of the nitrator fall through the floor into a tank of urea solution in a separate compartment below.
-Drowning into this solution reduced greatly the amount of fume produced as compared with drowning into water.
+When this is used the contents of the nitrator fall through the floor into a tank of urea solution in a separate compartment beinto low.
+Drowning this solution reduced greatly the amount of fume produced as compared with drowning into water.